Stephen H. Anderson

 Stephen Hale Anderson (born January 12, 1932) is an inactive Senior United States circuit judge of the United States Court of Appeals for the Tenth Circuit.

 Early life and education

 Anderson was born in Salt Lake City, Utah on January 12, 1932.
 His parents were Byron and Nan Anderson.
 In 1949, Anderson attended Eastern Oregon College of Education in LaGrande, Oregon where he studied until 1951.
 From 1951 to 1953 he served a mission to England for the Church of Jesus Christ of Latter-day Saints.
 From 1953 to 1955 he served in the United States Army.
 Anderson resumed his college career at Brigham Young University in 1955.
 He continued to study there until 1956.
 In 1957, he enrolled at the University of Utah College of Law where he graduated with his Bachelor of Laws in 1960.
-While in law school, he was also a member of Phi Kappa Phi Honor Society, graduated Order of the Coif, and served as Editor-in-Chief of the Utah Law Review.
+While in law school, he was also a member of Phi Kappa Phi, graduated Order of the Coif, and served as editor-in-chief of the Utah Law Review.